canonical/s3-integrator/README.md

 ## Description

 An operator charm providing an integrator for connecting to S3 provides.
+The charm in the current repository allows to configure the S3 bucket informations using Juju actions, and it is publishes to the [s3-integrator](https://charmhub.io/s3-integrator?channel=1/stable) charm under the track `1/*`.

+For the Juju secret-based user-experience, please refer to the [object-storage-integrators](https://github.com/canonical/object-storage-integrators) repository, that is published to the [s3-integrator](https://charmhub.io/s3-integrator?channel=1/stable) charm under the track `2/*.`

+> `latest/stable` is deprecated and it should not be used moving forward.
+After YYYY-MM-DD, the `latest/stable` channel will be removed.

 ## Usage
 >[!WARNING]